 Frequently Asked Questions

 There are a multitude of reasons that spokes may break on a wheel.
 It can be caused by damage to the rim, too much weight on the bike, or it may just be that the bike wasn’t taken care of well.
 Make sure to keep the spokes on the wheel from impact, or lack of maintenance.

 From what I have found, it is completely safe to use your bike temporarily when you have a broken spoke!
 It is recommended to remove the spoke by unscrewing it.
 I would highly recommend repairing it at the earliest time frame though, as it won’t be at its peak performance without it.
 That said, if you have a bike with less spokes like a road bike, its possible that the bike may not be ridable, as a higher ratio of spokes are missing.

 Did you know that spokes are made out of many different types of materials?
 Most commonly they are made of aluminum and stainless steel.
 However older wheels were made of wood, and newer wheels can be made of ceramic, and carbon composite.

 This was a quick recap as to why bikes have spokes!
-In the end it comes down to allowing a bike to have a low cost, yet stay lightweight, strong, and be able to maintain your weight on the bike without causing damage.
+In the end, it comes down to allowing a bike to have a low cost, yet stay lightweight, and strong, and be able to maintain your weight on the bike without causing damage.